 - Big size, big price

 Only Sonos knows all the reasons why the company held back, but that chapter is now closed.
-The $399 Move is here.
+The company’s first truly portable (and Bluetooth-capable) $399 Move is here.
 The only remaining question is, given the considerable investment it requires, is the Move worth it?

 Big yet balanced